awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-cer.md

      --region region
 ```

-Listing all entity recognizers in a region using the `ListEntityRecognizers` operation\.
+List all entity recognizers in a region using the `list-entity-recognizers` CLI command\.\.

 ```
 aws comprehend list-entity-recognizers \
      --region region
 ```

-Checking Job Status of custom entity recognizers using the `DescribeEntityRecognizer` operation\.
+Check Job Status of custom entity recognizers using the `describe-entity-recognizer` CLI command\.\.

 ```
 aws comprehend describe-entity-recognizer \